Skip to main content

 What problem does Arraylake solve?

-Existing data warehouses and data lake platforms only understand tabular data, but most scientific data is best represented in a more complex data model — multidimensional arrays with rich metadata.
-Teams that use scientific data for research or operations today have to build their own foundational data infrastructure.
-Key features like data ingest, versioning, cataloging, and governance must be built from scratch.
+Existing cloud data warehouses and data lake platforms only understand tabular data, but most scientific data is best represented in a more complex data model — multidimensional arrays with rich metadata.
+This type of data is ubiquitous in weather, climate and geospatial domains.
+(It's also prevalent throughout bioinformatics, materials science, physics, and engineering.)

 Major Features